 Offering free Wi-Fi allows the Deaf individual more freedom to communicate with you on their own terms.
-Assistive technology such as Video Remote Interpreting (VRI) (hyperlink to VRI landing page) will allow your Deaf customer to access an on-demand Interpreter to remove any communication barriers that exist between you and the Deaf customer.
+Assistive technology such as Video Remote Interpreting (VRI) will allow your Deaf customer to access an on-demand Interpreter to remove any communication barriers that exist between you and the Deaf customer.
 This service can also be implemented into your company’s practices and technology, for a consistent and reliable method of communicating with Deaf customers.

 Best Practice: Place posters around your workspace that clearly label the name and password of your Wi-Fi network.
 If your Deaf customer chooses to use VRI or a third-party Interpreter, continue to address the Deaf customer directly while the Interpreter translates for them.

 Visual tools are an excellent way to make sure services are clearly advertised.
 If your company displays videos around the workspace to advertise your products and services, consider adding subtitles so that your message is visually recognizable.
 Although subtitles do not replace the need for ASL translations, it is the first step towards creating an accessible space for Deaf individuals.
 In addition, infographics can be displayed at kiosks in customer facing areas to label the services you provide.
 This will assist not only Deaf and hard of hearing customers, but customers that speak several different languages.

 Best Practice: Create an infographic that will directly address a Deaf or hard of hearing customer, by letting them know that you are willing to accommodate their needs.

 Use the following template as an example and tailor your infographic to the accommodations that your company is able to offer: